syncfusion-content/windowsforms-docs/WindowsForms/Visual-Studio-Integration/Visual-Studio-Extensions/Create-Project.md

    ![Choose Syncfusion Windows Forms Application from Visual Studio new project dialog](Project-Template-images\Syncfusion-Project-Template-Gallery-1.png)

    In Visual Studio 2019 Select File -> New -> Project.
 Opens a new dialog to create a new project.
-You can obtain the templates provided by Syncfusion for Winforms  by filtering the project type with Syncfusion or by using the Syncfusion keyword in the search option.
+You can obtain the templates provided by Syncfusion for WinForms  by filtering the project type with Syncfusion or by using the Syncfusion keyword in the search option.

    ![Choose Syncfusion Windows Forms Application from Visual Studio new project dialog](Project-Template-images\Syncfusion-Project-Template-Gallery2019-1.png)